sdgamboa/taxPProValidation/discrete-multistate-intersection/README.md

 anaerobic" with a score of 0.2.
 These cases are rare.

-The phytools package was used for the propagation of discrete attributes, includiong those of type "multistate-intersection".
+The phytools package was used for the propagation of discrete attributes, including the type "multistate-intersection" type.

 The scripts here: